Amadou Bamba: Foundation of Mouridiyya and Touba

 The Mouride brotherhood began to develop at the end of the 19th century following the defeat of the Wolof monarchies.
 This period of deep socio-political crisis was conducive to the birth of religious organizations founded by strong personalities renowned for their science and holiness.
-Ahmadou Bamba founded the Mouride brotherhood in 1883, with its capital in Touba, Senegal.
+Amadou Bamba founded the Mouride brotherhood in 1883, with its capital in Touba, Senegal.
 Today, Touba serves as the location of the sub-Saharan Africa's largest mosque, which was built by the Mourides.

-Bamba's teachings emphasized the virtues of pacifism, hard work and good manners through what is commonly known as Jihādu nafs which emphasizes a personal struggle over "negative instincts."
+His teachings emphasized the virtues of pacifism, hard work and good manners through what is commonly known as Jihādu nafs which emphasizes a personal struggle over "negative instincts."
 As an ascetic marabout who wrote tracts on meditation, rituals, work, and Quranic study, he is perhaps best known for his emphasis on work and industriousness.

-Abdoul Ahad Mbacke, the third Caliph (Mouride leader) and son of Ahmadou Bamba, declared that Ahmadou Bamba had met the prophet Muhammad in his dreams, a tale that has become an article of faith for Mouride believers.
+Abdoul Ahad Mbacke, the third Caliph (Mouride leader) and son of Amadou Bamba, declared that his father had met the prophet Muhammad in his dreams, a tale that has become an article of faith for Mouride believers.
 During the month of Ramadan 1895, Muhammed and his companions appeared to him in a dream in Touba to confer upon him the rank of mujaddid of his age, and to test his faith.
-From this, Bamba is said to also have been conferred the rank of "Servant of the Prophet."
+From this,he is said to also have been conferred the rank of "Servant of the Prophet."

 He founded the city of Touba in 1887.
-In one of his numerous writings, Matlabul Fawzeyni (the quest for happiness in both worlds), Bamba describes the purpose of the city, which was intended to reconcile the spiritual and the temporal.
+In one of his numerous writings, Matlabul Fawzeyni (the quest for happiness in both worlds),he describes the purpose of the city, which was intended to reconcile the spiritual and the temporal.